Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black_snappy.md

 <a name="Build-the-Azure-client"/>
 ## Build the sample

-The Azure IoT Hub SDK depends on Apache Qpid Proton (AMQP) to integrate with the device hub and Event Hubs.

-- On the board, run the following command to build/install Apache Proton:
+- The Azure IoT Hub SDK depends on Apache Qpid Proton (AMQP) to integrate with the device hub and Event Hubs.
+On the board, run the following command to build/install Apache Proton:

 		sudo ~/azure-iot-sdks/c/build_all/linux/build_proton.sh --install /usr

+- This SDK sample depends on the presences of a few libraries.
+Run the following command to build them:

+		sudo ~/azure-iot-suite-sdks/c/build_all/linux/build_paho.sh

-- Assuming everything went OK on the build\_proton.sh, you can now build the SDK code using the following command:
+- You can now build the SDK code using the following command, assuming everything went OK on build\_proton.sh and build\_paho.sh

 		~/azure-iot-sdks/c/build_all/linux/build.sh

-	**Note:** If you receive the following error, ignore it: **"crtabstractions\_unittests/crtabstractions\_unittests.cpp:119:5"**.
+	**Note:** Ignore the following error if you receive it: **"crtabstractions\_unittests/crtabstractions\_unittests.cpp:119:5"**.

 <a name="Run-the-samples"/>
 ## Run the samples